 IEEE VAST, founded in 2006, is the first international symposium dedicated to advances in Visual Analytics Science and Technology.
-The scope of the symposium, co-located with the annual IEEE Visualization Conference and the IEEE Information Visualization Conference, includes both fundamental research contributions within visual analytics as well as applications of visual analytics, including applications in science, security and investigative analysis, engineering, medicine, health, media, business, and social interaction.
-We invite you to participate in IEEE VAST 2008 by submitting your original research, application, or evaluation paper by March 31, 2008.
+The scope of the symposium, co-located with the annual IEEE Visualization Conference and the IEEE Information Visualization Conference, includes both fundamental research contributions within visual analytics as well as applications of visual analytics, including applications in science, engineering, medicine, health, media, business, social interaction, and security and investigative analysis.
+We invite you to participate in IEEE VAST 2009 by submitting your original research, application, or evaluation paper by March 31, 2009.

 Papers are solicited that present original research results clearly related to visualization problems.
 Original papers are limited to 8 pages.
 The submission of a video (up to 5 minutes in length) to accompany the paper is encouraged.
 Papers, videos, and supporting materials will be submitted electronically.
 Note that submission of an abstract for papers is mandatory by March 21, and full papers are due 10 days later.